The Realities of Nursing

 The Pillars of Nursing

 Nurses tended to horrific wounds and comforted dying soldiers.
-They would apply bandages, monitor vital signs (heartbeat, blood pressure, breathing), and take urine and excrement samples.
+They would apply bandages, monitor vital signs (heartbeat, blood pressure, breathing), and take urine and stool samples.
 The valuable data collected provided a strategic vision of the general health of the soldiers and helped the army in decisions regarding the war effort.

 French wounded in Montreal Ward, No. 8 General Hospital, St. Cloud, Paris.
 September, 1917 (BAC-LAC)